 As a huge title card reads immediately at the end of the film, Solaris was “written for the screen and directed by Steven Soderbergh.”
-This Dork Reporter is a huge admirer, but that seemed a bit egotistical even to me.
+I am a big admirer, but that seemed a bit egotistical even to me.
 Perhaps an overenthusiastic end-credits designer is to blame?
 Or maybe the studio wanted to capture some more of that lucrative Ocean’s Eleven magic by playing up the Soderbergh/Clooney brand?

 But writing and directing credits, however many feet tall, barely begin to describe Soderbergh’s role.
 For this and many of his other films, he serves as his own Director of Photography (and even physical camera operator) under the pseudonym Peter Andrews and also as editor under the name Mary Ann Bernard.
 So, obviously, Soderbergh is one of the few mainstream filmmakers with the luxury of near-total control over his films.
 Like Kubrick, he produces, writes, directs, operates the camera, and edits.
 But while Kubrick was a control freak (in the best sense), the modest Soderbergh is lauded as being more collaborative and especially as a sensitive director of actors.